 Driving in Slovenia was fine for us.
 I read before that drivers get tailgated in Slovenia.
 Well, luckily, it didn't happen to us.
 Slovenians were decent drivers and seemed pretty chilled.
 Of course, we drove on the motorway.
 Be careful because driving on small roads can be totally different.

-Slovenia is such a beautiful country and we had so many times we were so surprised to see how incredible and varied the Slovenian landscape is.
+Visiting Slovenia is a must because Slovenia is such a beautiful country and we had so many times we were so surprised to see how incredible and varied the Slovenian landscape is.
 We passed through wonderful valleys, elevated hills and had incredible views of forested mountains.
 We went up and down the mountain and enjoyed some spectacular natural beauty.
 It was then we realised we should have stopped in Slovenia for more than a week to properly explore this great country.

 Capital of Slovenia: Ljubljana